schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

-Only after three revisions and once I had convinced myself that everything worked, did I spend the money to have five engines and main boards assembled: The uneven heating of the PCB during my manual soldering had introduce such significant warpage that my prototypes would break randomly after a few weeks due to tension breaking solder joints.
+Only after three revisions and once I had convinced myself that everything worked, did I spend the money to have five engines and main boards assembled: The uneven heating of the PCB during my manual soldering had introduced such significant warpage that my prototypes would break randomly after a few weeks due to tension breaking solder joints.

 ## Full Hardware Test